William McHenry: Career

 McHenry served as a lieutenant in Price's Battalion of Mounted Volunteers and participated at the Battle of Fallen Timbers in 1794, near modern Toledo, Ohio.

 McHenry moved from Henderson County, Kentucky, in 1810.
 The family settled in what is now White County, Illinois, along the trail between the salt works near Old Shawneetown, Illinois, and Forts of Vincennes, Indiana.

 In 1811, McHenry served in the Illinois Militia during Tecumseh's War, which culminated in the Battle of Tippecanoe in the Indiana territory.
 After the outbreak of the War of 1812, he participated in the attack on the Native American village at Peoria, which was allied with the British.

 McHenry served as a major, leading the Mounted Spies, in the Black Hawk War in 1832.
 He became ill during the campaign.

 Politics

-McHenry was elected to the 1st Illinois General Assembly and served until the end of the 5th.
+McHenry was a delegate to the Illinois Constitutional Convention in 1818.
+McHenry was elected as a state representative representing White County to the 1st, 4th, and 5th General Assemblies; as a state senator representing White County in the 6th and 7th General Assemblies; and last again as a state representative representing White County in the 9th General Assembly.

-McHenry was a delegate to the Illinois Constitutional Convention in 1818, and elected to the first Illinois House of Representatives.
-McHenry served as a member of the Illinois Senate from 1832 until his death in 1835.
+McHenry died during his last term as state representative in 1835.